FaOwO/Bullet-Hell/README.md

 R for restarting game

 *Blue Player :*
-ZQSD for move\n
+ZQSD for move

-SpaceBar for shoot\n
+SpaceBar for shoot

 *Red Player :*
-Arrows for move\n
+Arrows for move

 Enter for shoot